harsh3173/URL-shortener-application/README.md

 ### Key Achievements
 - Full-stack development with complete application from database to UI
 - Cloud-native architecture deployed on GCP with auto-scaling capabilities
-- Security-first approach with JWT authentication, input validation, and HTTPS
+- Security-first approach with OAuth 2.0 authentication, input validation, and HTTPS
 - Test-driven development with comprehensive test suite
 - Production-ready with monitoring, logging, and error handling
 - Scalable design with horizontal scaling and caching